metrorailings/OwlBlog/content/posts/week-16-insights-1.md

 ## Browns @ Packers

 Packers still have serious issue defending against mobile quarterbacks, let alone outside runs.
 Cleveland's been able to run the ball at will.

+***

+## Colts @ Cardinals

+Back-to-back offsides calls.
+Vance Joseph's coaching is going to be called into question here.